The art of successful unpacking

 What about specialty things?

 There are some special things that might be difficult to unpack – because they’re difficult to pack.
 Things like pool tables or art – things that demand seasoned professionals.
 Especially art – though, if you’re working on unpacking, art shouldn’t come before the kitchen or the bathroom.
 However, there’s a reason art lovers search for seasoned art handling companies in NYC – because successful unpacking is difficult when it comes to art!
 You don’t want to dig around trying to remove your sculpture from its specialty crate and snap a bit off, right?
-And god forbid you to drop your priceless oil painting!
-There are some things best left to professionals, and there are no professionals that can match Dorothy & Martha Movers NYC.
+And God forbid you to drop your priceless oil painting!
+Some items are just way too precious for you to risk damaging them so some things are best left to professionals − and there are no professionals that can match Dorothy & Martha Movers NYC.